Kriz-hub/Holiday-Dialysis/README.md

 ## Bugs
 * I have had countless bugs almost all regarding margin problems.
 I think everything is fixed.
 * On larger screens I saw parts of Section2 on a Section1 page, Section3 on a Section2 page, etc. I solved it by using "text-height 100vh" on parent containers to get the page responsive to different resolutions of desktop screens.
 The second part of the solution was using a font-size in vh.
 Portrait mode on tablets is too high for that, so there can't be a distinct seperation between the sections.
 On mobiles every column is beneath each other, no distinct seperation for sections there as well.
 Personally I have no problem with that for tablets and mobiles, maybe it isn't to be considered as a bug for these devices.
+* The behaviour of Scroll-spy is somewhat pour, I was forced to add some empty text to get it right on the pages.
+With a little bit more knowlegde of Javascript I could make a custom scroll-spy myself.
+I think I would use "100vh", because that's alway the screensize vertically.
+Then use a way to get the current screenposition relatively to "100vh", then give a command to make some lines of scrolling.
 * I found out that the landscape view of a tablet also have an animation effect on images.
 I wanted that only to be for laptop an desktop.
 It's not that important, I leave it that way.
 * I didn't get that shadow hovering working well for Google Maps, but it's initial animation effect remains as well, but without shadow growth.
 I decided to leave it that way, it don't seems to be that noticable.
 * The animation effect on the fading carousel didn't work at all.
 The reason must have been it's relative position, because of the title "Holiday Dialysis" absolute position in it.
 I saw it wasn't really necessary for the title's position, so I removed the "relative position" line.
 The title kept on the same place because the body itself is also relative, so that change worked succesfully also with a good hovering now.